The Virtual Museum

 Of course, what made Murrey so fascinating was not just what happened there, but who stayed there.
 In addition to Scoutmasters and their wives, very often adult staff members would stay at Murrey.
 Among some of the important folks known to stay at Murrey were Chester LaFever (Stahlman Program Director), Jimmy Joe Jackson (Parnell Program Director), Steve Eubank (Parnell Program Director), James "Foxy" Johnson (Reservation Director), and, most importantly, their wives!

 Women were actually quite important in Murrey's history.
 While some women were there for vacation, others were there to work.
 Judi Eubank for instance, stayed at Murrey in the 1970s, but she also served as Parnell's Kitchen Director.
-Elizabeth Jackson helped run the program at Murrey.
-Indeed, for many years, the program director at Murrey was a woman.
-In the 1960s, it was a woman by the name of Joan Hitt (later Joan Morsey).
+Elizabeth Jackson was the program director at Murrey for most of the 1960s.
+Indeed, for every year it was open, the program director at Murrey was a woman.
+In the 1970s, it was a woman by the name of Joan Hitt (later Joan Morsey) and then Gladys Roberts.
 By the 1980s, it was Tom Willhite's daughter, Christy Willhite.

 Part of what made Murrey interesting was watching these groups from different camps work together.
 While LaFever and Jackson might have provoked their respective staffs into some intense competition (mirror stealing from each other's showerhouses for instance), at night at Murrey, they got along as good friends.